-Hyoscyamine Sulfate is a parasympatholytic which relaxes smooth muscles and thus produces an antispasmodic effect.
-It is well absorbed from the gastrointestinal tract and is rapidly distributed throughout body tissues.
+HYOSCYAMINE SULFATE is a parasympatholytic which relaxes smooth muscles and thus produces an antispasmodic effect.
+It is well absorbed from the gastrointestinal tract and is rapidly distributed throughout the body tissues.
 Most is excreted in the urine within 12 hours, 13% to 50% being unchanged.
 Its biotransformation is hepatic.
 Its protein binding is moderate.

-Methenamine degrades in an acidic urine environment releasing formaldehyde, which provides bactericidal or bacteriostatic action.
+METHENAMINE degrades in an acidic urine environment releasing formaldehyde which provides bactericidal or bacteriostatic action.
 It is well absorbed from the gastrointestinal tract.
-70% to 90% reaches the urine unchanged at which point it is hydrolyzed if the urine is acidic.
-Within 24 hours it is almost completely (90%) excreted; of this at pH 5, approximately 20% is formaldehyde.
+70%-90% reaches the urine unchanged at which point it is hydrolyzed if the urine is acidic.
+Within 24 hours it is almost completely (90%) excreted; of this at a pH of 5, approximately 20% is formaldehyde.
 Protein binding - some formaldehyde is bound to substances in the urine and surrounding tissues.
 Methenamine is freely distributed to body tissue and fluids but is not clinically significant as it does not hydrolyze at pH greater than 6.8.

-Methylene Blue possesses weak antiseptic properties.
-It is well absorbed by the gastrointestinal tract and is rapidly reduced to leukomethylene blue which is stabilized in some combination form in the urine.
+METHYLENE BLUE possesses weak antiseptic properties.
+It is well absorbed by the gastrointestinal tract and rapidly reduced to leukomethylene blue which is stabilized in some combination form in the urine.
 75% is excreted unchanged.

-Sodium Phosphate Monobasic, an acidlfier, helps to maintain an acid pH in the urine necessary for the degradation of methenamine.
+SODIUM PHOSPHATE MONOBASIC an acidifier, helps to maintain an acid pH in the urine necessary for the degradation of methenamine.

 Indications and Usage for Utira-C Tablets